Audi · Q5 · 2020

 Safety Rating

 The 2020 Audi Q5 has 6 recalls and 22 owner-reported complaints on file with NHTSA.
 Overall safety rating: 5 out of 5 stars.
-Most reported issue: engine (3 reports).
+Most reported issue: unknown or other (3 reports).

 This page combines three types of NHTSA data: recall campaigns (official manufacturer or government actions), owner complaints (unverified consumer reports), and crash test ratings (where available).
 A vehicle with many complaints is not necessarily less reliable — complaint volume correlates with sales volume and vehicle age.
 Recalls indicate identified defects, not overall quality.
 To compare this model year with others, use the year navigation in the sidebar or return to the model overview page.